nirmalbaral/trayio-demo/README.md

 #### Adding new tests in an existing spec file

-Simply add the intended suite (describe) or spec (it) in the file.
+Add the new spec (it) in the existing file.

 #### Report generation

-Provides intuitive test report after the completion of test by creating test results in the json format file `trayio-demoresult.json` and generates a report based on [Mochawesome-report][report] and [generator][marge].
+Provides intuitive test report after the completion of test by creating test results in the json format file `trayio-demo-result.json` and generates a report based on [Mochawesome-report][report] and [generator][marge].

 [credential]: https://github.com/nirmalbaral/trayio-demo/blob/master/test/pageobjects/page.js#L15
 [report]: https://github.com/adamgruber/mochawesome